 The Georgia Technology Authority (GTA) currently manages the delivery of IT infrastructure services to 85 Executive Branch agencies and managed network services to 1,300 state and local government entities.
 IT infrastructure services encompass mainframes, servers, service desk, end user computing, disaster recovery and security; 15 agencies receive all of these services through GTA, while the remaining agencies may receive two or three of these services.
 Managed network services include the state’s wide area network and voice.

 In 2009, GTA transitioned IT infrastructure services to IBM and managed network services to AT&T as part of an initiative begun in 2007 to move the state’s IT operations out of their “horse and buggy days” and into the 21st century by turning to private-sector leaders in technology service delivery.
 The privatization initiative, known as Georgia Enterprise Technology Services (GETS), is projected to save the state $181 million over the life of the contracts with IBM and AT&T.

 GTA’s Sourcing Management Organization oversees the state’s service providers.

 GTA develops and manages the state's official website, www.georgia.gov.
 In May 2012, GTA unveiled a major redesign that offers friendlier navigation, greater usability and more robust search functions.
-Georgia's website is the nation's first to automatically adapt its layout to the type of device on which it's being accessed — whether a PC, tablet or smartphone.
+Georgia's website became the first public-sector website in the nation to automatically adapt its layout to the type of device on which it's being accessed — whether a PC, tablet or smartphone.
 The website provides information and services from more than 115 state agencies and links to city and county government websites.

-GTA also provides the content management system, called Drupal, that's used on more than 50 state agency websites.
+GTA also provides a mobile friendly web publishing platform, called Drupal, that's used on about 75 state agency websites.
 Drupal is an open-source system hosted in the cloud.

 GTA's vision - A transparent, integrated enterprise where technology decisions are made with the citizen in mind